petermr/crops/dictinaries/README.md

 **2. Dictionaries that are named as mini_ : created by DST-KARYA interns by scoping the crop specific terpenes synthase corpus.**

-**3. Sagar Jadhav combined all crop specific mini_TPS dictionaries and created crop_tpsenzyme dictionary.**
+**3. Sagar Jadhav combined all crop specific mini_TPS dictionaries and created "crop_tpsenzyme.xml" dictionary.**

-**4. tpsimage dictionary is created to extract terms from images from any scientific paper.**
+**4. "tpsimage.xml" dictionary is created to extract terms from images from any scientific paper.**